tjbuck11/R-Projects/NBA-Project/README.md

 [14.185, 18.315]
 $$

-I are 95% confident a Hall of Fame rookie had an efficiency rating between 14.185 and 18.315, which is much higher than the efficiency rating confidence interval for Non-Hall of Fame rookies which is 6.886 to 7.322.
+I am 95% confident a Hall of Fame rookie had an efficiency rating between 14.185 and 18.315, which is much higher than the efficiency rating confidence interval for Non-Hall of Fame rookies which is 6.886 to 7.322.

 ## Linear Regression Model